Who knew there were so many fun things to do in Monaco!

 During your walk in the garden, you can stop by and admire statues and sculptures and take some time to learn more about the beautiful exotic species.

-St Martin Gardens are situated in the historical district of Monaco-Ville which means there are many other interesting places to see nearby once your visit there is over.
+St Martin Gardens are situated in the historic district of Monaco-Ville which means there are many other interesting places to see nearby once your visit there is over.

 Address: Avenue Saint-Martin, Monaco-Ville, Monaco